-Blockchain technology is a decentralised and distributed public ledger that is utilized for recording transactions within a network of computers.
+Blockchain technology is a decentralised and distributed public ledger that is utilised for recording transactions within a network of computers.
 Blockchain is secure, transparent, and nearly impossible to alter due to its design and security.
 Ushering in blockchain in financial services would enable transacting with the confidence that the transaction is secure and reliable.

 Even in its infant stages, blockchain technology has demonstrated its ability to revolutionise various industries.
-The characteristics of decentralization, transparency, and immutability are appealing to business sectors all over the world, but finance is leading the way in terms of implementation.
+The characteristics of decentralisation, transparency, and immutability are appealing to business sectors all over the world, but finance is leading the way in terms of implementation.
 Here are some examples of how businesses are leveraging the power of blockchain in financial services.

 List of Applications of Blockchain in Financial Services:-

 A blockchain provides a complete chronological record of all transactions.
 The manner of integrating blockchain in financial services is that the ledger is distributed throughout the network in multiple copies.
 When a new transaction or block is added to the network, everyone on the network receives a copy.
 The ledger is not controlled by a single entity, and the system is designed to provide everyone with the same information.

 Because everyone on the network has a copy, it’s nearly impossible to change or delete transactions or add data that hasn’t been verified.
 To be successful, a coordinated attack on hundreds – or even hundreds of thousands – of computers at the same time would be required, which is highly unlikely.
 These features have a plethora of obvious advantages for the banking and finance industry, and fintech companies could incorporate this aspect of their organisation in their marketing strategy in a major way.
 This could definitely be an addition to the best fintech marketing strategies.

 2. Transfer of Funds